slott56/py-web-tool/src/pyweb.rst

 ..  container:: small

-    ∎ *Reference class hierarchy - strategies for weaving references to a chunk (25)*
+    ∎ *Reference class hierarchy - strategies for weaving references to a chunk (35)*

-The base class definitions and the emitter class definitions are used to build the web and produce output.
+The core definitions and the Emitter class definitions are used to build the web and produce output.
 The next section looks at the ``WebReader`` parser to build a ``Web`` from a source file.